Empty Words, Empty Hearts

 When we deliver our words encapsulated in a vehicle of sincerity and delivered with passion, we can change anyone’s life.
 It may even cause an impression in time itself.

-That moment not only caused a pivoting point in my life, but apparently created a pivoting point in the child’s life.
+That moment not only caused a pivoting point in my life, but apparently created the same in her life.
 Some twenty years later, I received a phone call from a young lady.
-She asked for a reading, and we covered many subjects.
-As we neared the end of the reading, she said “One more question, but I don’t know if you can do this”.
+She asked for an intuitive reading, and we covered many subjects.
+As we neared the end of the appointment, she said “One more question, but I don’t know if you can do this”.
 She then expressed to me that as a 4-year-old visiting the Sears Tower, she saw a man who looked so sad that she became very concerned about him.
 She said she bought a stuffed animal for him from the gift shop.
 Was it possible for me to be able to scan the ethers to find whatever happened to this man?

 When we tell someone we love them, it is simply – more often than not – just three words.
-It has little to no effect on others.
-The word must be infused with the vibration of one’s intent; otherwise, it is but a shadow.
+It has little to no effect on others, as the word must be infused with the vibration of one’s intent; otherwise, it is but a shadow.

 The power of the heart and the power of passion that comes from sincerity is mighty powerful.
 It not only has the potential to create healing in the moment, but may extend for many decades.
 Our words are important.